 RUDOLPH “RUDY” ROSEN, Ph.D., specializes in executive leadership and management of nonprofit organizations, public agencies, trade associations and university initiatives.
 This includes start-up/turn-around management, funding, and leadership of fact-based organizations focused on the environment, technology, education, science, and natural resources conservation.
+He also provides occasional technical and scientific services on topics related to natural resources management, policy, and research.

 He is also founding partner of Professional Nonprofit Management Group, a company specializing in highly personalized services in start-up and turn-around of nonprofit and public organizations, funds development, and management of conferences and meeting events.